aaronsethroberson/vpn-azure/README.md

 <br/>

-Selecet "Quick Connect" and it the VPN will randomly choose and start your connection
+Selecet "Quick Connect" and it the VPN will randomly choose and start your connection.
 <br/>

 <img src="https://github.com/aaronsethroberson/vpn-azure/blob/main/10.jpg" height="80%" width="80%" alt=""/>